Sign up to our Newsletter

 5. Can I Bring a Watch to My LSAT?

-You can only wear an analog watch that does not have a start or stop function or any form of timer.
+Yes, you can bring a watch to the LSAT, but you can only wear an analog watch that does not have a timer.

 6. Can I Wear Headphones During My LSAT?

-No, you can only wear non-branded and non-electronic earplugs during the exam.
+No, you cannot wear headphones during the LSAT.
+You can only wear non-branded and non-electronic earplugs during the exam.

 Final Thoughts